NBC's coverage of Kentucky Derby has grown and evolved as it gears up for its 25th Run for the Roses

 The approach has certainly worked.
 Last year’s broadcast averaged 16.7 million viewers, the largest Derby audience since 1989.
 That included an average minute audience of 714,000 streaming on Peacock.

-Overall, 11 of the past 15 Derbys held in May have averaged at least 15 million.
+Overall, 11 of the past 15 Derbies held in May have averaged at least 15 million.

 “We’ve had all kinds of things happen (since 2001), and that’s what’s so unique about the sport, but specifically about the Derby,” said Jon Miller, NBC Sports president of acquisitions and partnerships.
 “You have 20 horses that come into that gate and long shots that can pull off the upset.
 You have favorites, you have great ownership stories, and you have legendary trainers.
 Who knows who is going to surprise this year?
 But that’s what’s great about it.”